Zhang Tianxi: After the fall of Former Liang

 Fu Jiān spared Zhang Tianxi and gave him a mid-level government post, creating him the Marquess of Guiyi.
-(Before the campaign started, Fu Jiān had also started building a mansion for Zhang in Chang'an, and by the time that Zhang surrendered, the mansion was complete.)
+(Note: Before the campaign started, Fu Jiān had also started building a mansion for Zhang in Chang'an, and by the time that Zhang surrendered, the mansion was complete.)

 In 383, Zhang was attending to Fu Jiān when Former Qin forces, trying to destroy Jin, was defeated by Jin forces at the Battle of Fei River.
 Zhang took this opportunity to flee to Jin along with the captured Jin generals Zhu Xu (朱序) and Xu Yuanxi (徐元喜).
-(His son Zhang Dayu, who was unable to flee with him, later tried to reestablish Former Liang, but was defeated and killed by Later Liang's founder Lü Guang in 387.)
+(Note: His son Zhang Dayu, who was unable to flee with him, later tried to reestablish Former Liang, but was defeated and killed by Later Liang's founder Lü Guang in 387.)
 Emperor Xiaowu of Jin made him a mid-level official and restored him to the title of Duke of Xiping, remembering his ancestors' loyalty.
 He became known for his literary skills, but the Jin officials largely disrespected him for losing his state and being captured by Former Qin.
-At some point, his mental state began to deteriorate (perhaps under Alzheimer's disease or some other illness that afflicted the mind) and was no longer given important posts.
-By the time that Sima Yuanxian, the cousin of Emperor An, was in power (about 390s) he often summoned Zhang to make fun of him, but did consider Zhang's poverty and made him a commandery governor.
+At some point, his mental state began to deteriorate (Note: perhaps under Alzheimer's disease or some other illness that afflicted the mind) and was no longer given important posts.
+By the 390s, when Sima Yuanxian, the cousin of Emperor An, was in power, he often summoned Zhang to make fun of him, but did consider Zhang's poverty and made him a commandery governor.
 Later, after Huan Xuan overthrew Sima Yuanxian, he wanted to use Zhang's family reputation for military purposes, and he gave Zhang the title of governor of Liang Province (涼州, modern central and western Gansu, Former Liang's domain, but which Jin did not control at the time).
 Zhang died in 406.